Carberry, Manitoba

-The close proximity of Carberry to Spruce Woods Provincial Park and the many unique recreational activities in the area make Carberry a popular tourist destination.
-Many businesses and services cater to tourists both on a seasonal and year-round basis.

 History

 Early history

 In the late 1760s, a small fur trading post called Pine Fort was established by independent fur traders from Montreal, south of Carberry's present site in what is now Spruce Woods Provincial Park along the Assiniboine River.
 At that time, a diverse group of Native peoples were travelling through the area and harvesting rich crops of beaver and other furs.
 Early fur trade accounts indicate that the Sioux from the south, resident Cree and Assiniboine, and eastern groups such as Saulteaux, Ottawa and various Ojibwa bands were all trading or hunting in the area.
 Pine Fort was later taken over by the North West Company, and was eventually abandoned in 1811.

-Native people continued to pass through or reside in the Carberry area and did so until the late 1870s when European settlement began to affect the landscape and game resources.
+Native peoples continued to pass through or reside in the Carberry area and did so until the late 1870s when European settlement began to affect the landscape and game resources.
 The Native population in the area was eventually settled onto reserves according to treaty provisions with the Federal Government of Canada.

-Incorporation
+Founding and incorporation

-The town of Carberry was officially founded in 1882.
-It was settled primarily by settlers coming from Eastern Canada who were of British origin, and was named after the Carberry Tower located near Musselburgh, Scotland.
+Carberry was founded in 1882.
+It was originally settled primarily by settlers from Eastern Canada of British origin, and was named after the Carberry Tower located near Musselburgh, Scotland.
+In 1905, Carberry was incorporated as a town.